blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 will only be a limited number of people in each state, particularly less populous ones.
 Once you start breaking those people down by demographic groups, the number of people per group gets quite small.
-For example, our model has binary groupings for age, sex and education and a 5-category grouping for race.
-Considering each of the 50 states plus DC, we have :math:`40 \times 51 = 2040` groups.
-If people were distributed evenly among those groups, we might have 50 people or so in each.
+For example, our model has binary groupings for age, sex and education and a 4-category grouping for race.
+Considering each of the 50 states plus DC, we have :math:`32 \times 51 = 1632` groups.
+If people were distributed evenly among those groups, we might have 60 or so people in each.
 But people are not distributed equally among those groups!
 Some states are smaller and some may not have very many people in some of those categories.
 So how can we hope to understand any state-level subtleties in turnout?